Share this Post

-Is your house, apartment, or business located in a flood zone?
+Is your house, apartment, condo, or business in a flood zone?
 Do you experience high rainfall or snowfall amounts throughout the year?
-Is your crawl space or basement located below the area’s water table?
+Is your crawl space or basement located near the area’s water table?
 If so, your home is at risk of water damage.

-In addition to rainfall amounts and flood zones, a burst or leaking pipe, as well as a faulty water heater, can cause crawl space or basement flooding.
+In addition to rainfall amounts and flood zones, a burst or leaking pipe and a faulty water heater can cause crawl space or basement flooding.
 Many homeowners and business owners do not realize that a few inches of water can cause substantial and costly damage to a building.

 What Are Sump Pumps?

 Sump pumps activate whenever the water level reaches a certain height in the basin.
-The pump switch is activated automatically and draws water from the sump basin and transports the moisture outside of your home, apartment or building via a series of piping connected to a dry well or a municipal storm drain.
+The pump switch is activated automatically, draws water from the sump pump basin, and transports the water outside your home, apartment, or building via PVC piping connected to a dry well or municipal storm drain.

-There are two types of switches to activate the pump – a pressure activated switch, or a float activated switch.
-A float activated pump uses a floating device.
-When the float rises, the pump activates and removes water from the sump basin.
+Two types of switches activate the pump – a pressure-activated switch or a float-activated switch.
+A float-activated pump uses a floating device.
+The pump activates and removes water from the sump basin when the float rises.
 A pressure-activated switch uses a sensor that activates the sump pump whenever the water rises above the sensor.

-Regardless of the type used, a check valve or a back-flow valve must be installed on the discharge pipe.
-This valve prevents water from returning to the sump pump or sump basin once the pumping cycle concludes.
+Regardless of the type, a check valve or a back-flow valve must be installed on the discharge pipe.
+This valve prevents water from returning to the sump pump or basin once the pumping cycle ends.

 Why You Should Hire a Sump Pump Installer?

-Sump pumps are electrical, which means sump pump installers must wire the sump pump into your existing electrical system.
+Sump pumps are electrical, meaning installers must wire the sump pump into your existing electrical system.
 Because water and electricity do not mix, the electrical wiring should be enclosed in a waterproof conduit, and a GFCI breaker must be installed.
 This Ground-Fault Circuit Interrupter automatically shuts off electrical power when a ground fault occurs.

-Most homeowners or business owners do not have the skills needed to install sump pumps.
+Most homeowners or business owners lack the skills to install sump pumps.
 Therefore, a local sump pump installer should be contacted.
-A sump pump installer will ensure the sump pump is installed up to code.
+A sump pump installer will ensure the basement sump pump is installed up to code.

 To protect your house, apartment, or commercial property from the damaging effects of water, you should have sump pumps professionally installed.
 This pump will remove moisture from the lowest level of the building and minimize the risk of water damage.